Briard

 Caring Guide

-Briards are generally robust dogs with a lifespan of around 12 years, but like most large breeds, they do have some health considerations Australian owners should know about.
-The good news is that responsible breeders screen for these conditions, so choosing the right breeder is crucial.
+Briards are generally robust dogs with a lifespan of 10 to 12 years, but like most large breeds, they do have some health considerations Australian owners should know about.
+The good news is that responsible ANKC-registered breeders screen for these conditions, so choosing the right breeder is crucial.

 Their beautiful eyes can also be vulnerable to several hereditary conditions.
-Some Briards are born with congenital stationary night blindness, which means they've always had trouble seeing in dim light but can live perfectly happy lives with a bit of extra care from you.
-Hereditary cataracts and corneal dystrophy are other eye conditions to be aware of, so regular check-ups with your vet are important.
+Some Briards are born with congenital stationary night blindness (CSNB), meaning they can't see well in dim light but can live happily with extra care.
+Hereditary cataracts and corneal dystrophy are other eye conditions to be aware of, so regular vet check-ups are important.

 Feeding a Briard properly is about understanding you're fueling an athlete, even if your particular athlete spends more time on the couch than originally intended!
 These are substantial dogs with energy to burn, so they need high-quality nutrition to match their active lifestyle.